 - Finding it hard to understand people around you or information you are given

 - Feeling worried or scared about things generally

-The team operate a daily Wellbeing drop-in service through the Student Centre.
+The team operate a daily Wellbeing drop-in service.
 Find out times and how to contact them.

 Short-term counselling services are available at Goldsmiths and can help if you are experiencing problems with anxiety, depression or emotional difficulties.
 Talking and thinking collaboratively with a professional counsellor often allows for more clarity and new perspectives, which can lead to viewing and dealing with things differently.